Supersets are a great way to help build strength and muscle time efficiently.

 Supersets required a person to work 8% harder than traditional sets completing more resistance training in the same or less time.
 (6) Working harder burned more calories during and after exercise.
 Another study had participants perform a pair of pull-push exercises (bench pull and bench press) in both traditional format and as supersets.
-Rest periods for all types of exercise were controlled to two minutes, so that each training session only lasted ten minutes.
+We controlled rest periods for all types of exercise to two minutes, ensuring each training session only lasted ten minutes.
 They found that supersets allowed participants to work harder as they were able to complete more reps in ten minutes compared to the traditional format.
-More work completed in the same time demands greater effort, which could result in greater strength and muscle gains (still to be proven).
+Completing more work in the same time requires greater effort, which could potentially lead to greater strength and muscle gains (still unproven).

-The order superset exercises are performed in impacts performance.
-As per traditional programming it is recommended to perform the biggest, and most powerful exercises earlier in a program.
+The order in which you perform superset exercises impacts performance.
+According to traditional programming, the recommendation is to perform the largest and most powerful exercises earlier in a program.
 Reducing intensity (with lighter weights), while increasing volume (with more repetitions) enhances hypertrophy over the long-term, while low volume, high-intensity supersets is better for developing maximal strength and power.
 Traditional training techniques are recommended for maximal strength gains to maximise intensity of the lifts and rest between sets.
 Results will depend on the combination of the number of sets, reps, load and rest periods performed.

 Many of the superset studies used different exercise intensities and had people lift different volumes of weights, making it hard to properly compare results.
 Most superset studies have only looked at the effects in the short-term, during a single exercise session.

 Current evidence shows supersets allow more work to be completed in less time.
 This has the potential to burn more calories, both during and after the training session.
-But the intensity (loads lifted), volume (number of sets and reps) and order of the exercises within the superset are potentially important for maximising these benefits.
+The intensity, or loads lifted, and volume, or number of sets and reps, can affect these benefits.
+Additionally, the order of exercises within the superset may also be crucial for maximizing benefits.